tjd6138/Dev-Cat-Project/README.md

 Overview:
 Our website for the Chester County Bands is the one stop for information about High School and Jr. High Band and Color Guard.
 Our website has information by tab as needed:
 The "Home" tab, for a slideshow of featured images;
-The "Upcoming Events" tab, for a calendar of important events (since our original functional calendar stopped working and wouldn’t resize due to other resize implementation conflictions we haven’t had time to fix).
+The "Upcoming Events" tab, for a calendar of important events for the band.
 The "Gallery" tab, which has images of the band and color guard events, as well as the bio of the photographer as he is seperate from the school staff.
 (We have his permission to use his images and give credit to his content.)
  The "Fundraising" tab, for updating and allowing people to fund the band program to help pay for equipment and other necessities.
 The "Contact Us" tab, for emailing and keeping in touch with staff (and later for filling out documents like health and contact information.